omarragabhamdi-crypto/sql_data-warehouse_project/README.md

 📌 Project Title :

 ( **End-to-End Data Warehouse & Analytics Pipeline** )
 ______________________________________________________________________________
 📖 Project Description

 Welcome to the **The Data Warehouse Project** This project demonstrates a complete End-to-End Data Engineering pipeline, starting from raw data ingestion to building a fully structured Data Warehouse and generating actionable business insights.

 The solution follows a structured approach by modern ETL workflow , Using **Medllian Architecture Approach** focusing on data quality, transformation, and analytical modeling.
 ______________________________________________________________________________
-📌 Applied clear and consistent naming conventions across the project to ensure readability, maintainability, and to promote a collaborative team-friendly environment
+📌 Applied clear and consistent naming conventions across the project to ensure readability, maintainability, and to promote a collaborative team-friendly environment.

 General Principles:
   .Naming conventions :Using Snake_case with lowercase letters and underscore (_) separate words.
  	.Language           :Using English for all Naming .